Key messages

 - Chronic kidney disease (kidney conditions lasting 3 months or longer) accounted for 2.5% of total disease burden for Aboriginal and Torres Strait Islander people in 2018.

-- Between July 2017 and June 2019, there were around 475,000 hospitalisations for Indigenous Australians for care involving dialysis – corresponding to 286 hospitalisations per 1,000 population.
-Dialysis, which is used to treat kidney failure, was the leading cause of hospitalisation for Indigenous Australians in this period (44% of hospitalisations).
+- Between July 2017 and June 2019, dialysis, which is used to treat kidney failure was the leading cause of hospitalisation for Indigenous Australians (44% of hospitalisations).

 - The rate of hospitalisation for care involving dialysis was 11 times as high for Indigenous Australians as for non-Indigenous Australians, based on age-standardised rates (453 and 42 per 1,000, respectively).

-- Between July 2017 and June 2019, hospitalisation rates for chronic kidney disease (excluding dialysis) was highest for Indigenous Australians aged 55–64 years (11 per 1,000).
-Indigenous females were twice as likely to be hospitalised for chronic kidney disease (excluding dialysis) as Indigenous males (crude rates of 5.4 and 2.7 per 1,000, respectively).
+- Between July 2017 and June 2019, Indigenous females were twice as likely to be hospitalised for chronic kidney disease (excluding dialysis) as Indigenous males (crude rates of 5.4 and 2.7 per 1,000, respectively).

 Why is it important?